West Palm Beach Truck Accident Lawyer

 - Lost Loads – These accidents are usually caused by the team responsible for loading the cargo not securing the load or the trailer doors properly.
 They could also be the fault of a manufacturer if an equipment failure caused the load to come loose.

 - Jackknife – This type of wreck is often the fault of improper braking on the trucker’s part.
-Sometimes this can be blamed on a third driver that the trucker was trying to avoid.
+Sometimes this can be blamed on a third driver the trucker was trying to avoid.

 - Swinging Turn – The trucker is usually at fault here for failing to properly check blind spots and mirrors while making a particularly wide turn.